gardener/gardener/docs/proposals/26-workload-identity.md

 - Manage shoot clusters without credentials provided by the user.
 - Replace static credentials for gardener system components, e.g. DNS and backup controllers.
 - Rotate credentials regularly.
-Rotating the token signing keys, will effectively invalidate all previously issued tokens.
+Rotating the token signing keys will effectively invalidate all previously issued tokens.
 - Offload Gardener users from the burden to store and manage static credentials for their accounts.

 ### Non-Goals

-- Register gardener as trusted identity in the shoot clusters.
+- Register Gardener as trusted identity in the shoot clusters.
 - The tokens to be usable for authentication with the Gardener API.
 - Compatibility with gardenctl integration with cloud provider CLIs.
 - OIDC compliance - just as Kubernetes, Gardener goal is not to have full OIDC